Data Analysis

 What This Means

-83% of DC omnibuses we track are currently in stock, compared to only 50% of Marvel.
-DC appears to maintain print availability longer, while Marvel books frequently go out of print — creating both scarcity premiums and clearance opportunities.
+83% of DC omnibuses we track are currently in stock from at least one source, compared to only 50% of Marvel.
+DC appears to maintain availability longer, while Marvel books more frequently go out of stock — creating both scarcity premiums and clearance opportunities.

 Finding #2: Price Volatility